rokbenko/arctic-meet/README.md

 | [Plotly](https://pypi.org/project/plotly/)                                             | `5.22.0`    |

 > [!NOTE]
 > You don't have to install above mentioned packages one by one.
-See the [instructions](https://github.com/rokbenko/arctic-ally/tree/main?tab=readme-ov-file#step-3-install-all-requirements-and-packages) above.
+See the [instructions](https://github.com/rokbenko/arctic-meet/tree/main?tab=readme-ov-file#step-3-install-all-requirements-and-packages) above.

 <br>

 ## 🎭 Behind the sceenes 🎭

-ArcticAlly follows the Streamlit multipage app architecture and leverages a wide range of Streamlit components to deliver the best possible UX:
+ArcticMeet follows the Streamlit multipage app architecture and leverages a wide range of Streamlit components to deliver the best possible UX:

 - `st.set_page_config`
 - `st.write`